nostoz/deribit_volatility_download_and_visualize/README.md

 - runs 20 concurrent threads to pull the data from Deribit
 - supports multiple timeframes (min 5m as it takes between 1-3mn to download the data at every iteration)
 - saves the data as parquet files
-- it is recommended to let it run on a vps to run continuously
 - build the volatility smiles (CubicSpline interpolation - SABR to come later)
 - saves the volatility surfaces in InfluxDB
-- saves the full order book in InfluxDB (heavy size)
+- saves the full order book in InfluxDB
+- computes vol analytics like risk reversals, butterflies, eth vs btc diffs... and saved them in InfluxDB
+- visualize the vol analytics with Grafana (dashboard provided in /Grafana)

 ## Installation